Northwest Arkansas Community College

 Community college in Bentonville, Arkansas, U.S.

 NorthWest Arkansas Community College (NWACC) is a public community college with its main campus in Bentonville, Arkansas.
-Total enrollment for the fall semester of 2018 was 8,308.
+Total enrollment for the fall semester of 2026 was 12,022.

 History

 NWACC was founded by voters in the Bentonville and Rogers Public School Districts on August 15, 1989, when they passed by a 65-percent margin a 3-mill property tax to support the new institution.
-NWACC opened its doors to 1,200 students in August 1990 and has in excess of 8,300 college credit students (Fall 2018), making it one of the largest and fastest growing two-year colleges in Arkansas.
-An additional 7,000 students are served by non-credit courses throughout the service area.
+NWACC opened its doors to 1,200 students in August 1990 and now enrolls 9,177 college-credit students (fall 2026), making it the largest two-year college in Arkansas.
+An additional 2,845 students are served by professional skills training (non-credit) courses and workshops throughout the Northwest Arkansas service area.

 In the early days, NWACC was known as the "College without walls" because it solved the problem of not having enough "bricks and mortar" funding to build classrooms by conducting classes in a variety of buildings throughout the community.

 Faculty often had to transport learning materials, equipment, and even laboratory specimen in their personal vehicles from one location to another to meet with students.